AstraeaBio/astraea-ops/docs/troubleshooting/git_branching_issues.md

 > ! [rejected] main -> main (non-fast-forward)
 > error: failed to push some refs
 > hint: Updates were rejected because the tip of your current branch is behind its remote counterpart.
+- `error: src refspec main does not match any`
+- fatal: not a git repository (or any of the parent directories): .git`
+- Merge conflicts
 - Merge conflicts
 - Detached HEAD state
 - Unable to push to remote